nessa360/wk-8-nessa360/README.md

 ## ERD

-The Entity Relationship Diagram (ERD) was created using **draw.io**.
+The Entity Relationship Diagram (ERD) was created using **mermaid chart**.
 It provides a complete visual representation of the core entities, attributes, and relationships used in the inventory management database system.

 **View ERD:**
 ![Inventory Management System ERD](DBM%20ERD.png)